 - Instant Pot or pressure cooker (optional)

 - 4 large carrots , about 4 cups worth, if each one is snapped or cut in half; (use white carrots for VAD diet)

-- 1 turnip or rainbow radish, peeled and cut in half (or use a yellow onion, peeled; but I like the added earthiness of the former)
+- 1 turnip , peeled and cut in half (or not for Low-FODMAP or VAD: use a yellow onion, peeled; but I like the added earthiness of the former)

-- ¼ cup coconut oil , grass-fed butter, ghee, duck fat etc.
+- ¼ cup coconut oil , bacon fat, duck fat or not AIP: grass-fed butter, ghee

 - 1" nub fresh ginger cut into 4 pieces (add 2 inches of ginger if you like it spicy); you do not need to peel it first

 - 3 branches fresh mint with about 6-8 leaves per branch, or ⅓ cup loose leaves; (omit mint for VAD diet)

 - Bring your bone broth to a simmer in a large saucepan or your Crock Pot/slow cooker.